(most common name in English)

 • Pusterer Sprinzen

-The Pustertaler (aka Pustertal; Pusteria and Razza Pusteria and Barà in Italian; Pusstataler and Pustertaler Schecken and Pustertaler Sprinzen in German) began in the eastern part of the Puster Valley — which is in the autonomous province of South Tyrol (Alto Adige) in northern Italy.
+The Pustertaler began in the eastern part of the Puster Valley — which is in the autonomous province of South Tyrol (Alto Adige in Italian) in northern Italy.

-The entire Puster Valley (Val Pusteria) lies in an east-west direction between Lienz in East Tyrol, Austria and Rio di Pusteria near Brixen in South Tyrol, Italy.
-Tyrol (aka the Tyrole) is a historical region found in the Alps of northern Italy and western Austria.
+The entire Puster Valley (Val Pusteria in Italian) lies in an east-west direction between Lienz in East Tyrol, Austria and Rio di Pusteria near Brixen in South Tyrol, Italy.
+Tyrol (also, the Tyrole) is a historical region found in the Alps of northern Italy and western Austria.

 The Pustertaler is believed to have evolved from a combination of Eringer, Tux-Zillertal, Simmental, Pinzgauer, and local blond and red cattle.
 The Vosges is thought to have also played a part in some herds.

 The Pustertaler is bred in Austria, Italy and Germany — with Italy having the largest population.

 My Daily Cow® Austria, Italy and Germany and read about other Italian and German cattle breeds.

 The Cow Wall® A-Z Cattle Breed Picture Reference to see other breeds of cattle in the world.